KaddeOucif/neo4j_workshop_basics/README.md

 WHERE a.name='Ben Miles' AND d.name='James Marshall'
 RETURN path
 ```

+// use aggregation to get cast size & first cast members
 ```
 MATCH (a:Person)-[:ACTED_IN]->(m:Movie)
 RETURN m.title, collect(a.name)[1] AS `A cast member`, size(collect(a.name)) AS castSize